 - US livestock census: 9M dairy cows, 80M beef cattle, 62M swine, >1B poultry

-- Bion estimates the market for nutrient reductions in the U.S. alone at $8B to $10B annually
+- Bion estimates the market for nutrient reductions in the U.S. alone at $8B to $10B annually, at $8 per pound per year of nitrogen reduction

 - Bion recently announced its 3G technology that produces substantially higher byproduct and renewable energy values and can be used to treat poultry layer waste